 Mike has taught continuing legal education courses on drafting a commercial law complaint, remedies to obtain control of defendants’ property before a final judgment, and litigation budgeting.

-Mike recently completed his tenure as Chair of the Board of Directors of the Tennessee Justice Center, where he remains a board member.
-He is on the Board of Directors for the Nashville Bar Association, a board member of the Mid-South Commercial Law Institute, a member of the Executive Committee of the Bankruptcy Section of the Tennessee Bar Association, and co-chair of the Federal Courts Committee of the Nashville Bar Association.
+In the legal community, he serves on the boards of the Nashville Bar Association and the Mid-South Commercial Law Institute.
+He was previously chair of the board of the Tennessee Justice Center and currently chairs its nominating committee.
 Mike is a past recipient of the Tennessee Bar Association’s Harris Gilbert Pro Bono Volunteer of the Year Award for his work on the Crabtree case, helping people with disabilities stay in their homes and communities and out of institutions.